soymintc/dvartk/README.md

 pip install dvartk
 ```

-## Philosophy
+## Summary
-Basically a package for comparing SNVs of maf files
+Basically a package for comparing SNVs and SVs of maf files
-- in the future, SV, INDEL support, vcf support as well
+- in the future, INDEL support, input VCF support as well

 ## Usage
 ### Comparing SNVs